Reviews: The World God Only Knows

 Anime Review: Cerberus Syndrome Strikes Again

 The World God Only Knows (TWGOK) starts off feeling like a light-hearted version of Sayonara Zetsubou Sensei with a ridiculous premise in a classroom setting that still somehow manages to be enjoyable.
 Its setting of a gamer otaku forced to be a playboy towards many real life girls makes for a well-Justified Unwanted Harem.
 The "heroines" (girls the protagonist, Keima, has to woo) initially feel a lot like the dating sim archetypes TWGOK pokes fun at, but each heroine receives a lot of character development and they are all shown to have their own lives and experiences outside of the time Keima spends with them.
 The series also has strong and lovable side characters in Elsie and Haqua.
 Like Sayonara Zetsubou Sensei, TWGOK gets best in its second season when it breaks out of the confines of its initial world while remaining quite silly and anchored to the original premise of a reluctant playboy/soul hunter.
 The heroines get more complex and realistic and the arcs get better.
 The third season almost feels like a different work entirely with political intrigue, drama, and a Love Triangle.
 It effectively made me feel for the characters in a way that the first two seasons didn't, but TWGOK lost a lot of its charm along the way.
 Keima stopped being a silly gamer, Elsie and one of my favorite heroines were Put on a Bus, and I felt a little emotionally lost in where the series was going.
-Two major heroines of the third season carried its second half well, but I felt the Cerberus Syndrome had taken over the series and moved it in a direction far different from where it started.
+Two major heroines of the third season carried its second half well, but I felt that Cerberus Syndrome had taken over the series and moved it in a direction far different from where it started.
 Deep down, I think I wanted Keima to just be a goofy asshole, I just wanted Elsie to be a silly, but very competent soul hunter, and I think most of all, I just wanted the series to move between arcs without getting tangled up in the twists of the plot along the way.
 I guess this review is just as messy as my thoughts on TWGOK.
-I like it, and in some places, I liked it a lot, but I feel too much time was spent trying to be something the series never was and never should have been.
+I liked it, and in some places, I liked it a lot, but I feel too much time was spent trying to be something the series never was and never should have been.

 A fun manga series with a sudden, premature, ending